K-12 Funding – Newcomer Refugees

 Date came into force or revised

 School-age students who are refugees, ordinarily resident, and enroll in a British Columbia public school for the first time after September 30 and by the February enrolment data collection date in a given school year are eligible for mid-year funding.

 Rationale or purpose of policy

 Some school-aged immigrants arrive in Canada as refugees.
-Many of these high needs newcomers enroll in B.C. public schools after the September 30 enrolment reporting deadline to the Ministry of Education.
+Many of these high needs newcomers enroll in B.C. public schools after the September 30 enrolment reporting deadline to the Ministry of Education and Child Care.